DaveCaulfield/hangman/testing.md

 # TESTING
+ - Python code validation was checked.

- - Testing was carried out to ensure the game functionality worked as expected.
+ - Game functionality was tested to ensure the gameworked as expected.
- - Navigation was tested through the site.
+ - Navigation menus were tested to ensure they worked as expected.
- - User input validation was implemented and tested.
+ - User input was tested to ensure it was valid input.
- - Feedback messages were implemented and tested
+ - User feedback messages were tested to ensure correct messages were returned to the user.

   ## Python Validation